 - Novel theoretical and/or methodological approaches to digital government research

-Implementation, Adoption and Use of Digital Technologies
+Implementation and Adoption of Digital Technologies

 Rob Fichman, Boston College, firstname.lastname@example.org

 The unrelenting diffusion of digital technology—such as smartphones, social media, wearable devices, IoT, and digital agents (e.g., Siri and Amazon’s Echo)—impacts almost all aspects of our society, our work, and our lives.
 We now live in a world deeply infused with and shaped by digital technology, yet many of our core perspectives and theories derive from a time when computers were new and alien to the world.
 Organizations, groups, and individuals now face many new promises, and new dilemmas, questions, and uncertainties.
 On the one hand, digital technologies have great potential to transform our lives and enhance the quality of our life in numerous ways.
 People are getting more and better information for decision-making; organizations can leverage the power of digital technology to make innovations that better serve customers and the society.
 The societies and nations are increasingly interconnected, and exciting cross-culture sharing is occurring.
 On the other hand, individuals and organizations are challenged to adapt to a world being dramatically transformed by the infiltration of digital technologies, and are subject to new kinds of digital threats and vulnerabilities.
 There exist many uncertainties regarding what digital technology might bring to us.